 Practitioner Diversion Awareness Conference

-Selected presentations from the Detroit, Michigan PDAC are below.
+Selected presentations from the Washington, DC PDAC (Alexandria, VA) are available below.

 Registration Issues – Paula Albert, Staff Coordinator, Liaison Section, Diversion Control Division, DEA

 DC Health Board of Medicine – Frank B. Meyers, JD, Executive Director

 Drugs of Abuse and Trends – Antonio Guzman, Associate Section Chief, Liaison Section, Diversion Control Division, DEA

 Maryland Physician Health Program – Martin S. Rusinowitz, MD, Medical Director, Maryland Professional Rehabilitation Program

 Inventories, Records, and Reports – Dwight Cokely, Staff Coordinator, Liaison Section, Diversion Control Division, DEA

 Methods of Diversion and Effective Controls for Controlled Substances – Aziz Elkholy, Acting Section Chief, Liaison Section, Diversion Control Division, DEA

 Disposal, Return of Patient Meds, and Options for Patients – Dwight Cokely, Staff Coordinator, Liaison Section, Diversion Control Division, DEA